 Subsequent to initial recognition, these instruments are re-measured at fair value.
-Fair value gains and losses are recognized in the statement of income under the 'Fair value gains or losses on financial assets at FVPL account.
-Interest earned on debt instruments is reported as interest income under "Investment income" account.
+Fair value gains and losses are recognized in the statement of income under the 'Fair value gains or losses on financial assets at FVPL' account.
+Interest earned on debt instruments is reported as interest income under "Investment and other income - net" account.